decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 The process of uploading wearables in bulk involves uploading a ZIP file for each wearable containing the following:

-- The 3D model files of the wearable (GLB, GLTFs, texture files, etc).
+- The **required** 3D model files of the wearable (GLB, GLTFs, texture files, etc).
-- A `wearable.json` file containing the information of the wearable.
+- A **required** `wearable.json` file containing the information of the wearable.
-- An optional `thumbnail.png` file containing the thumbnail of the wearable that will be seen in the Builder and the world.
+- An **optional** `thumbnail.png` file containing the thumbnail of the wearable that will be seen in the Builder and the world.
 If it is not provided, one will be generated using the 3D model.

 The 3D models and the optional `thumbnail.png` follow the [creating wearables guidelines]({{ site.baseurl }}{% post_url /wearables/2021-05-31-creating-wearables %}) and the [wearables editor user guide]({{ site.baseurl }}{% post_url /wearables/2021-05-31-wearables-editor-user-guide %}) on how to create a custom thumbnail.